OUR FINANCIAL POLICIES

 Payment is due on the day of service.
 We accept the following major credits: MasterCard, Visa, and Discover; we also accept personal checks and cash.
 We do not offer payment plans.

-Please keep in mind that at NVOMS a consultation is considered a Limited Exam (D0140) for dental insurance.
-We will submit this code to your dental insurance to be processed as such.
+Please keep in mind that at NVOMS there is a consultation fee.
+We will submit the consultation to your insurance for consideration.
 If you have two dental exams/cleanings with your general dentist (or have had a consult with another dental provider), you may have exceeded the number of allowable exams per year according to your policy.
 NVOMS will submit a pre-treatment estimate to your dental insurance company, and it typically takes 4 to 6 weeks for processing and review.
 After that, it will be available on your dental insurance company’s member portal for your review.
 Many dental insurances are primary over the medical insurance for impacted teeth.
 Many companies require waiting periods and have “missing tooth clauses” that may affect your coverage for procedures related to dental implants.
 Please contact your dental insurance company for any details regarding your benefits and what may or may not be covered.

 If you have multiple medical and dental insurance plans, you must provide all of the medical and dental insurance information.
 There is a common misunderstanding that you, the patient, may choose which insurance plans you may use but this is not the case.
 The insurance companies will not process any claims unless all insurance information and plans are fully disclosed.